InfernoZXV/InfernoZXVs_Random_Stuff/README.md

 # InfernoZXVs_Random_Stuff
-Just a random mod because why not
+Just a random mod created by an amateur because why not